Daniel-Rolen/PDFCompilator/README.md

 6. Need to implement functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
 7. Space in file names may cause issues with PDF compilation and handling.
 8. ModuleNotFoundError: No module named 'frontend' when running main.py.
 This might be due to a missing or incorrectly installed dependency.
+9. ModuleNotFoundError: No module named '_tkinter' when running main.py.
+This is likely due to tkinter not being installed or properly configured.

 ## Current Status